garrethmartin/bh_potential/README.md

 `test_positions`: A NumPy array of shape (n_points, 3) containing the positions where the potential should be evaluated.

-Returns: A NumPy array of shape (n_points,) with the computed gravitational potentials.
+`Returns`: A NumPy array of shape (n_points,) with the computed gravitational potentials.

 ## Example: